SPLED461:

 Historical Context

-In the 1960s, a psychologist named Bruno Bettelheim did quite a bit of damage by relating the cause of ASD to “refrigerator mothers.”
-The mothers of children with ASD were characterized as cold and distant (but only the mothers!).
-The mothers were often stereotyped as being highly educated and more career oriented than other mothers.
-This theory did a lot of damage by blaming parents; sometimes, you will still hear that poor parenting or a cold mother is the cause of a child having ASD, even though the theory has been soundly disproven.
+Let's go back to the previous discussion on the medical model of disability.
+People with ASD seemed to have been represented in the medical literature since the late 19th century, although this was often associated with mental illness.
+In the 1960s, a psychologist named Bruno Bettelheim did quite a bit of damage to societal perceptions about ASD by suggesting it was caused by “refrigerator mothers.”
+The mothers of children with ASD were characterized as cold and distant--but only the mothers!
+Mothers were also often stereotyped as being highly educated and more career oriented than other mothers.
+This theory did a lot of damage by blaming parents.
+Sometimes, you will still hear today how poor parenting, or a cold mother is the cause of a child having ASD, even though the theory has been soundly disproven.

 Genetics

-As your text states, research clearly has indicated that genetics strongly influence the risk of developing ASD.
+As your text states, research clearly has indicated that genetics may influence the likelihood of developing ASD.
 Unfortunately, we still do not know the extent of the relationship or the exact gene(s) that may be causing ASD.
 However, we do know that siblings have a greater risk of developing ASD.
 This is particularly true if we look at twins; if one twin has autism, there is a 90% chance that the other will as well.
 This provides a very strong indication of a genetic link, since identical twins are so similar.
-We also find that, if we look back in time, very often, a child who's diagnosed with ASD will have a family member with some characteristics, even if he or she wasn't formally diagnosed.
-So, we're seeing a strong genetic link occurring, but at this juncture we can't pinpoint the exact gene(s).
+We also find that, if we look back in time, very often, a child who has been diagnosed with ASD may have a family member with some characteristics, even if that family member did not receive a formal diagnosis of ASD.
+So, we're seeing a strong genetic link occurring, but at this point in time, we still cannot pinpoint the exact gene(s).

 image of a double helix